-The fair values of cash and cash equivalents, accounts receivable and accounts payable approximate their carrying amount largely due to the short-term maturities of these instruments.
+The fair values of cash and cash equivalents, restricted cash, accounts receivable and accounts payable and accrued liabilities, and debt obligations approximate their carrying amount largely due to the short-term maturities of these instruments.
 The fair value of the term debt instruments approximate their carrying amount which has been measured at amortized cost using the effective interest rate method.